cara-tm/pat_article_social/help.md

 >    **zero**: Boolean (optional).
 Render or not zero value.
 Default: 0 (0 = no; 1 = yes).
 >

+#Embedded statuses in article'bodies

+Note: Starting with version 0.5.7, this plugin stores the default delay time (in hours) to cache the share counts into the Preferences panel.
+Set it for all the social networks you use.
+If you want to restore individually the "delay" attribute in your tags, set this preference with a blank value.
+In order to center your embedded statuses (best visual display), add these CSS rules into your stylesheets:

+    .twitter-tweet,
+       .fb_iframe_widget {
+		display: block!important;
+		overflow-y: hidden;
+		max-width: 500px;
+		margin: 0 auto;
+	}

+	.fb_iframe_widget {
+		max-width: 552px;
+	}

+All embedded statuses are "Responsive": but not on window resize events, only when a page is loaded.

 ##4.° Insert a Tweet into your article's body

 Just use this line into your article's body (Textile rendering):

     <txp:twttr status="" markup=""  media="" related"" locale="" />

-Note: Because this plugin remove multiple widgets.js files integration within the embedded tweets, you need to add this script into your HTML document just before the last `</body>` tag into your page template:
+~~Note: Because this plugin remove multiple widgets.js files integration within the embedded tweets, you need to add this script into your HTML document just before the last `</body>` tag into your page template:~~ Not more needed sinceh v 0.5.7

-    <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
+    ~~<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>~~

 ###Attribute